-They come with software which allows you to create designs, and then the cutting, sticker maker machine cuts that design out of paper, fabric, card stock, vinyl, pre-printed stickers or other materials.
+They come with software which allows you to create designs, and then the sticker maker machines cut that design out of paper, fabric, card stock, vinyl, pre-printed stickers or other materials.

 Well, as I said, about a gazillion things.

-I keep coming up with new ideas, and the Cricut cutting, sticker maker machines I’ve been trying out always seems to help me realize those ideas.
+I keep coming up with new ideas, and the Cricut cutting machine always seems to help me realize those ideas.

-But really, there are seemingly countless uses for a good computer-controlled cutting, sticker maker machine.
+But really, there are seemingly countless uses for good computer-controlled cutting sticker maker machines.
 Some basic uses include: